meKhairul/BiddersDen-masterApp/README.md

 12. Users will get product recommendations using machine learning algorithms
 13. The website will be visible both in English and Bangla

-## Database Management
-Database tables will be maintained for -
-### Users :
-1.Name
-2.Phone
-3.Email
-4.Address
-5.Sold products
-6.Bought products

-### Products :
-1.Product ID
-2.Product type
-3.Product’s photo
-4.Seller information
-5.State (Sold/Unsold/Not Auctioned)
-6.Delivered/Yet to be delivered (if Sold)
-7.Buyer information (if Sold)
-8.Transaction Id (if Sold)
-9.Returned/Yet to be returned (if Unsold)
-10.Received Date, Shipping Date, Delivered Date

 ### Technologies
 Front-end:
 HTML, CSS, Typescript (Angular)